bertschneider/clj-translator/README.md

 	user> (translate :de :en "Die Gedanken sind frei!")
 	"The thoughts are free!"
 	user> (translate :en :de "size")
-	"Größe"
+	"GrÃ¶ÃŸe"

 Problems
 -----------
-There are some problems with some unicode characters.
+There are some problems with unicode characters.